sarabeardsley/Westerleigh/README.md

  * Complaint Type Sanitation Condition has 2949 complaints

-[Here](https://github.com/sarabeardsley/Westerleigh/blob/master/parking_violations_code.py) is the parking violations code License plates with the most tickets
+[Here](https://github.com/sarabeardsley/Westerleigh/blob/master/parking_violations_code.py) is the parking violations code License plates with the most tickets:
 * Plate ID BLANKPLATE has 74 tickets.
 * Plate ID 152758A has 35 tickets.
 * Plate ID 1995585 has 28 tickets.